AnshulSood11/Loghouse/README.md

 Structure of the log package is as follows:

-* Record — not an actual struct, it refers to the data stored in our log.
+* Record — not an actual struct, it refers to the data stored in the log.
 * Store — the file we store records in.
 * Index — the file we store index entries in.
 * Segment — the abstraction that ties a store and an index together.